 Typically, TCP is used in wired communication systems with very small errors probabilities.
 The error characteristics of wireless channels, however, differ significantly from that of wired channels.
 Therefore, TCP gives very poor performance if it is directly applied to a wireless communication system.
 Wired channel are characterized by miniscule packet loss probabilities and randomly spaced errors.
 In contrast, wireless channels are characterized by time-varying packet loss probabilities that are generally much larger than for wired channels.
-Also, the errors are typically bursty on wireless channels [14, 15, 16].
+Also, the errors are typically bursty on wireless channels [16, 17, 18, 19, 20, 21].
 Moreover, wireless channels are distinct and time-varying between the Wireless Terminals (WTs), that is, the wireless link errors are location-dependent.
 The variability of the wireless channel quality is due to the mobility of the WTs, fading effects, interference from other WTs, and shadowing.
 All of these effects degrade the channel performance significantly and have a significant impact on higher protocol layers.
-Numerous studies have found that TCP supports wireless Internet access only very inefficiently [14, 15].
+Numerous studies have found that TCP supports wireless Internet access only very inefficiently [17, 19, 20].
 The key problems is that wireless channel errors lead to frequent expirations of the TCP retransmission timer, which are interpreted as congestion by TCP.
-In [7] a SMPT scheme for stabilizing the data link layer throughput over the wireless channel was introduced and studied for elastic data traffic.
+In [7, 9] a SMPT scheme for stabilizing the data link layer throughput over the wireless channel was introduced and studied for elastic data traffic.
 The SMPT approach is based on MC-CDMA.
 We now give a brief discussion of the impact of wireless link error on the TCP performance for elastic traffic.
-We show the performance gain that can be achieved with SMPT as compared to a sequential transmission, we refer the interested reader to [7] for a detailed study.
+We show the performance gain that can be achieved with SMPT as compared to a sequential transmission, we refer the interested reader to [7, 9] for a detailed study.
 For illustration we consider the TCP performance over a wireless link for Single-Code CDMA (SC-CDMA) and MC-CDMA systems.
 For the SC-CDMA system we employ sequential transmission, while SMPT is employed in the Multi-Code CDMA (MC-CDMA) system.
-We consider one WT that is transmitting data to the base station using a File Transfer Protocol (FTP) application (note that in order to show the impact on TCP, FTP is the appropriate traffic source) without
+We consider one WT that is transmitting data to the base station using a File Transfer Protocol (FTP) application (note that in order to show the impact on TCP, FTP is the appropriate traffic source) without Multiple Access Interference (MAI) interference, considering only a static channel error.
+The most important parameter for FTP applications is the TCP throughput.
+In Figure 3 we plot the sequence number over the time1 for the SMPT and the sequential transmission approaches for three different Packet Error Probability (PEP).
+While the sequential approach gives smaller TCP throughput as the PEP increases, the SMPT approach is stable over a wide range of the PEP $(10^{-6} \text{ up to } 10^{-2})$.
+There are two reasons for the increase in TCP throughput when using SMPT.
+Primarily, the SMPT approach offers more bandwidth than the sequential case.
+The second reason is that spurious retransmission of TCP segments can be avoided.
+These spurious retransmission takes place every time the Congestion Window (CW) shrinks down.
+We observe further that for the SMPT approach the sequence number increases steadily.
+For the sequential case we notice some collapse of the sequence number.
+This indicates that the SMPT approach has a stabilizing effect on the wireless link.
+SMPT stabilizes the throughput by overcoming the fast-time scale variations (typically on the order of tens of milliseconds) of the wireless channel.
+This is important since video encoders can only react to the available channel bandwidth on a longer time-scale (typically on the order of hundreds of milliseconds or seconds).

-Figure 3: TCP congestion window size versus time for different packet error probabilities
+Figure 3: TCP sequence number versus time for different error probabilities